Kurt Chew-Een Lee

-Kurt Chew-Een Lee (Lǚ Chāorán (呂超然) (January 21, 1926 – March 3, 2014) was the first Asian American to be commissioned as a regular officer in the United States Marine Corps.
+Kurt Chew-Een Lee (呂超然 (leoi5 ciu1 jin4)) (January 21, 1926 – March 3, 2014) was the first Asian American to be commissioned as a regular officer in the United States Marine Corps.
 Lee earned the Navy Cross under fire in Korea in November 1950, serving in the 1st Battalion 7th Marines.

 Lee and his younger brothers Chew-Mon Lee (呂超民) and Chew-Fan Lee all earned bravery medals in the Korean War.

 Early life

 Chew-Een Lee was born in 1926 in San Francisco and grew up in Sacramento, California.
 Lee's father was M. Young Lee, a native of Guangzhou (Canton) who first emigrated to the Territory of Hawaii in the 1920s and then California.
 Once established in America, M. Young Lee traveled to China to honor an arranged marriage.
 He then brought his bride to California and worked as a distributor of farm produce to hotels and restaurants.
 According to another source, both Lee and his father were born in Hawaii.
 Lee's brother Chew-Fan Lee was born in 1927 in Sacramento.
 In 1928, a third son was born to the family: Chew-Mon Lee.
 The Lee family included three daughters: Faustina, Betty and Juliet.